james-alex/color_models/README.md

 [![pub package](https://img.shields.io/pub/v/color_models.svg)](https://pub.dartlang.org/packages/color_models)

-A package with models for defining colors in the CMYK, HSI, HSL, HSP, HSV, LAB, RGB, and XYZ color spaces, with methods for converting colors between spaces and adjusting their properties.
+A package with models for defining colors in the CMYK, HSI, HSL, HSP, HSB, LAB, RGB, and XYZ color spaces, with methods for converting colors between spaces and adjusting their properties.